gustavovalle23/Challenges/README.md

-# Repository built to store small challenges from platforms like HackerRank and Codewars
+### Repository built to store small challenges from platforms like HackerRank and Codewars

-1 - loops
+1. HackerRank
-    - HackerRank
+    - loops
         - Author: shashank21j
         [ ] Done?